Erkanerkisi/sentiment-analysis-with-fasttext/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> This project detectes sentiments of customer sentences.
+> This project detects sentiments of customer sentences.
 This is a poc project and initial data has been uploaded from kaggle data set.

 ### ✨ [Demo](http://localhost:3000)